Sales tax compliance software isn’t optional. Here’s why.

 Small businesses and startups

 Many tools look affordable on the surface, but costs climb quickly as transactions add up.
 TaxCloud is designed for U.S. businesses that want automation without enterprise-level fees, and its SST program discounts in 24 states give it an edge competitors can’t match.
-Kintsugi and Numeral pitch simplicity too, but their pricing models often create surprises as you grow.
+Kintsugi and Numeral sales tax pitch simplicity, but their pricing models create surprises as you scale, and Numeral’s reported filing reliability issues are a concern for businesses with real compliance obligations.

 Growing ecommerce brands